All Episodes

 That's what they want to think is being waged.

-Uh let's declare peace in this phony war and go back to focus on the substance.
+Let's declare peace in this phony war and go back to focus on the substance.

-That's in her apology to Anroy.
+That's in her apology to Anne Roy.

 Hillary Rose, it's a Republican invention.

-We're not, we're not, we're not doing that.
+We're not doing that.

-Right here, GOP's war on women, a tidally ad, and here's a portion of the ad.
+Right here, GOP's War on Women, a tidally ad, and here's a portion of the ad.

-And Republican candidates for the U.S. Senate all across the country are pushing extreme legislation that threatens health care for women.
+It's an assault on women's health and freedom, and Republican candidates for the U.S. Senate all across the country are pushing extreme legislation that threatens health care for women.

 It's time to end the culture wars and get to work for the middle class.